-A. What is a Guardian Ad Litem
+a.
+What is a Guardian Ad Litem

-Generally speaking, a Guardian Ad Litem, frequently referred to as the GAL, is an attorney appointed by the court to serve as its "eyes and ears" to conduct investigations of the allegations in the petition(s) filed with the court.
+- i.
+Generally speaking, a Guardian Ad Litem, frequently referred to as the GAL, is an attorney appointed by the court to serve as its "eyes and ears" to conduct investigations of the allegations in the petition(s) filed with the court. - ii.
 The precise nature of a Guardian Ad Litem's duties will vary depending on the nature of the petition and the allegations.

-This outline will discuss the many types of matters where a Guardian Ad Litem may be appointed.
+b.
+Why appoint a Guardian Ad Litem

-- B. Why appoint a Guardian Ad Litem - 1.
-The appointment of a Guardian Ad Litem is part of the due process protection for an adult who is the subject of a guardianship petition as an alleged incapacitated individual. - 2.
+- i.
+The appointment of a Guardian Ad Litem is part of the due process protection for an adult who is the subject of a guardianship petition as an alleged incapacitated individual. - ii.
 An incapacitated individual is an individual who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, or other cause, not including minority, to the extent of lacking sufficient understanding or capacity to make or communicate informed decisions.
 MCL 700.
-1105(a) - 3.
-After a date has been set for a hearing on a petition for adult guardianship or conservatorship, a Guardian Ad Litem must be appointed to investigate and file a written report of recommendations on the legal and factual to issues.
-MCL 700.5303(3).MCL 700.5406(2). - 4.
+1105(a). - iii.
+After a date has been set for a hearing on a petition for adult guardianship or conservatorship, a Guardian Ad Litem must be appointed to investigate and file a written report of recommendations on the legal and factual issues.
+MCL 700.5303(3).
+MCL 700.5406(2). - iv.
 With the exclusion of emergency petitions, written reports are required.
-Oral reports are permitted when appearing on an emergency hearing for a temporary guardian or conservator; however, a full written report must be prepared for the scheduled hearing on the petition for full guardianship or conservatorship. - 5.
+Oral reports are permitted when appearing on an emergency hearing for a temporary guardian or conservator; however, a full written report must be prepared for the scheduled hearing on the petition for full guardianship or conservatorship. - v.
 Unless waived by the court in advance of the hearing, a Guardian Ad Litem is required to appear at the guardianship or conservatorship hearing.
-MCR 5.121(C). - 6.
-For a complete listing of the information required in Guardian Ad Litem reports, see Topics and Issues Concerning Written Guardian Ad Litem Reports, which is found on the court's website in the 2023 Attorney Training materials. - C. Filing Reports: A Few Good Practice Points
+MCR 5.121(C). - vi.
+For a complete listing of the information required in Guardian Ad Litem reports, see "Topics and Issues Concerning Written Guardian Ad Litem Reports," which is found on the court's website in the 2024 Attorney Training materials.

+c.
+Filing Reports: A Few Good Practice Points

-If you are appointed to serve as a Guardian Ad Litem, and desire to be and remain in good standing with the court and, most importantly, the court staff, to be mindful of the following practice notes: Practice Point #1: It is a very bad practice and wholly unacceptable to file reports with the court the night before or the morning of the hearing.
+- i.
+If you are appointed to serve as a Guardian Ad Litem, and desire to be and remain in good standing with the court and, most importantly, the court staff, be mindful of the following practice notes: - 1.
+Practice Point #1: It is a very bad practice and wholly unacceptable to file reports with the court the night before or the morning of the hearing.
 Filing untimely reports may cause the hearing to be adjourned.
 The court requires Guardian Ad Litem reports to be filed at not less than three (3) business days before the scheduled hearing.
-The report must be emailed or faxed to the judge of record at the address below.
-It is also bad practice to submit the Guardian Ad Litem report to the attorney for the petitioner the day before or the morning of the hearing.

-Practice Point #2: Make certain to talk with the attorney(s) and/or regarding the report prior to the day of the hearing.

-Practice Point #3: If you are the Guardian Ad Litem with the majority of the court's docket, it is also very bad practice and wholly unacceptable to be in another courtroom at the time you are due to appear.

-Practice Point #4: In the event of a scheduling conflict i.e., in another courtroom or an emergency has occurred, prior to the hearing, advise the court clerk.
-The clerk may be able to have the matter called later in the docket, rescheduled or have your appearance waived.
+The report must be emailed or faxed to the judge of record.
+It is also bad practice to submit the Guardian Ad Litem report to the attorney for the petitioner the day before or the morning of the hearing. - 2.
+Practice Point #2: Make certain to talk with the attorney(s) and/or interested parties regarding the report prior to the day of the hearing. - 3.
+Practice Point #3: If you are the Guardian Ad Litem with the majority of the court's docket, it is also very bad practice and wholly unacceptable to be in another courtroom at the time you are due to appear. - 4.
+Practice Point #4: In the event of a scheduling conflict, or an emergency has occurred, prior to the hearing, advise the court clerk.
+The clerk may be able to have the matter called later in the docket, rescheduled, or have your appearance waived.